ewannor/ewannor/README.md

 - 👀 I’m interested in Python and Web Development
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...null
 - 📫 Need me?
-Contact me on Linkedin: https://www.linkedin.com/in/ewannor/ | Email: edannor@outlook.com
+Send me an email: edannor@outlook.com

 <!---
 ewannor/ewannor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.